|Spiral galaxy in Coma Cluster [Courtesy NASA]

 Other research in primordial life on the early earth

 In addition to the fundamental problem of biogenesis, there have been several other related results in the larger arena of evolution on the very early earth after biogenesis.
-Here again is a just brief sampling of developments within the past two or three years (as of 2012):
+Here again is a just brief sampling of developments within the past few years:

 - In September 2010, researchers announced a finding that they believe may explain why complex life originated only once.
 They note that prokaryotes (organisms without a nucleus or membrane-bound organelles) existed on the earth for two billion years without achieving any significant increase in complexity.
 After the rise of eukaryotes (cells with complex structures enclosed within membranes), complexity of life increased sharply.
 By analyzing the power requirements of early life, they argue that the key to this transition was the incorporation of mitochondria into the cell, which greatly increased the capacity for genome complexity [Lane2010; LePage2010].
 But other researchers are not so sure.
 For example, researchers from University College Dublin and the European Molecular Biology Laboratory in Heidelberg, Germany have published evidence indicating that bacteria of a class often found in sewage treatment plants and bogs may be descended from a "missing link" organism connecting prokaryotic to eukaryotic cells along an evolutionary path [Devos2010; SD2010f].